YuchanJung/AI-Instructor/README.md

 The training loss decreased steadily over time, as visualized in the provided graph:

-The final loss settled around 0.5, showing effective learning from the Q&A dataset generated from the course transcripts.
+The final loss settled around 0.5, showing effective learning from the Q&A dataset
 ### Optimization Log

 ![training_loss](https://github.com/user-attachments/assets/072ac5eb-d953-4797-a5c0-691374e812b4)